CHRONIC OBSTRUCTIVE PULMONARY DISEASE OVERVIEW

 People with chronic obstructive pulmonary disease are at risk for worsening symptoms as a result of respiratory infections.
 Avoiding these infections and treating them quickly if they occur are important parts of COPD therapy.

 Vaccines — Everyone with chronic obstructive pulmonary disease should have a pneumococcal vaccination, which helps prevent a type of pneumonia.
-(See "Patient information: Pneumonia prevention (Beyond the Basics)".)
+(See "Patient information: Pneumonia prevention in adults (Beyond the Basics)".)

 People with COPD should also get an annual flu shot before flu season, generally in the late fall or early winter.
 For patients who get the flu, antiviral medications may be prescribed.
 (See "Patient information: Influenza prevention (Beyond the Basics)".)